- Details

 - Written by Daniel Lucio

-Hopefully this was my last visit for migration reasons.
-This was a very important and special trip to the border as I have already gotten my CoPR.
+Hopefully, this was my last visit for migration reasons.
+This was a very important and special trip to the border as I had already gotten my CoPR.
 I did this trip with all my family, as every family member is required to do the proper landing and sign the documents.

-As always, I want to thanks my friend Jessica who drove us again.
+As always, I want to thank my friend Jessica who drove us again.

 Read more: My Third Visit to the Border: Getting my Permanent Residence